barnabym/nfttimeline/README.md

 # 2020

+Unisocks - NFT for socks - more to story

+$TAPE - ?

+Saint Fame - ?

+Near cat - ?

 infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)

 Async.art - the world's first programmable artwork, First Supper NFT